VantageDiscovery/vantage-ui-templates/README.md

     type: "custom",

-    // function for getting items
+    // Override this function with your implementation how to map document ID's from Vantage Database to your objects.
+Use axios or anything you need!
     getCustomerItems: () => itemDTO[],

-    // function for getting filters
+    // Override this function with your implementation how to map filters to your objects.
+Use axios or anything you need!
     // default () => Promise.resolve([]),
     getFilter: () => Filter[]